17 Spectacular places to visit in Malaga (beyond beaches)

 Beautiful places to visit in Malaga for the best views

 Many visitors turn back once they explore the church inside, but it would be a mistake.
-Did you know that you can visit the roof of Malaga Cathedral?
-Yes, that is correct, you can explore the rooftop of Malaga Cathedral, and it is well worth a visit.
+Did you know that you can visit the roof of the cathedral?
+Yes, that is correct, you can explore its rooftop, and it is well worth a visit.

-If you are fit, take a guided tour of Malaga Cathedral.
-To access the roof, you must climb the 200 steps of the North Tower.
-Malaga Cathedral’s rooftop offers the best views in Malaga.
+If you are fit, take a guided tour of the cathedral’s roof.
+To access its roof, you must climb the 200 steps of the North Tower.
+Why you should do it?
+Because its rooftop offers the best views of the city.
 From here, you can see the harbour and other landmarks in the city, such as the Alcazaba and Gibralfaro castle.
-Because of that, climbing steps to the rooftop of Malaga Cathedral is one of the top best things to do in Malaga.
+That’s why, climbing steps to the rooftop of the cathedral is one of the top best things to do in Malaga.

 What’s more, from here, you can spot the tops of the domes that protect the roof.
 The brick domes, which you can see today, are only a few years old (from 2010).
 They protect the original cupolas which are underneath.